-Amendments to the Specific Plan shall be processed in accordance with the application applicable provisions of sState law provided in California Government Code sections 65450 et seq.
-The procedure in Section

-9172.11 of the CMC shall be followed for hearing, notice and decision of a Specific Plan Amendment by the Planning Commission and City Council.
+Amendments to the Specific Plan shall be processed in accordance with the applicable provisions of State law provided in California Government Code sections 65450 et seq.
+The procedure in Section 9172.11 of the CMC shall be followed for hearing, notice and decision of a Specific Plan Amendment by the Planning Commission and City Council.
 Each request for amendment shall specify the sections or portions of the Specific Plan that are affected by the amendment.
 Consideration of a Specific Plan Amendment may be initiated by the Community Development Director, the Planning Commission or the City Council or upon the written request of any person, consistent with CMC Section 9172.11.

-Table 8.1 Decision and Appeal Authority of Each Review Authority Decision and Appeal Authority Type of Permit Planning Manager Community Development Director Planning Commission City Council Specific Plan Amendment Recommend Recommend Decision Specific Plan Modification Decision Appeal Appeal Specific Plan Interpretation Decision Appeal Appeal Administrative Permit Decision or Referral to Planning Commission Appeal on Decision or Decision (if referred) Appeal of Commission Decision based on Referral from Planning Manager Site Plan and Design Review Decision or Referral to- Planning Commission Recommend Appeal on Decision or Decision Appeal- of Commission Decision based on Referral from Planning Manager Conditional Use Permit Recommend Decision Appeal Special Event Permit (Required for Outdoor Temporary Uses Only) Decision Appeal N/A
+Table 8.1 Decision and Appeal Authority of Each Review Authority Decision and Appeal Authority Type of Permit Community Development Director Planning Commission City Council Specific Plan Amendment Recommend Recommend Decision Administrative Permit Decision or Referral to Planning Commission Appeal on Decision or Decision (if referred) Appeal Site Plan and Design Review Recommend Decision Appeal Conditional Use Permit Recommend Decision Appeal

-- 1. Except wWhen a Site Plan and Design Review, Conditional Use Permit, or Administrative Permit application is processed in conjunction with a Specific Plan Amendment, in which event the Planning Commission shall make a recommendation to the City Council and the City Council shall be the "Decision" Review Authority then notwith-standing this Table 8.1, the determination of the Review Authority and the process for consideration and approval may, at the discretion of the Community Development Director, be determined pursuant to Section 8.1.9. - 2.
+- When a Site Plan and Design Review, Conditional Use Permit, or Administrative Permit application is processed in conjunction with a Specific Plan Amendment, then notwithstanding this Table 8.1, the determination of the Review Authority and the process for consideration and approval may, at the discretion of the Community Development Director, be determined pursuant to Section 8.1.9. - 2.
 If the proposed new construction or modification has an estimated valuation of \$250,000 or less, Site Plan and Design Review may be approved administratively (no public hearing), with right of appeal to the Planning Commission and then the City Council.